SivanthiNiroshika/Sample-Automation-Project-Selenium-Web-Driver-TestNG-Maven/README.md

-# IE-Automation-Project
-IE-Automation-Test-Exercise
+# Automation-Project - Selenium Web Driver / TestNG / Maven

-This Automation Project contains test scripts written for the Home Page and Traffic Page.
+This Automation Project contains test scripts written for the Home Page and Traffic Page of a website under test.
 There are four key segments in the framework.